quentin452/ArkSurvivalEvolvedModpackInstallerandCreator/README.md

 # ArkSurvivalEvolvedModpackInstallerandCreator
 a cpp app that can install a list of mods(modpack) on client and server for easier modpack download for the game ArkSE

+OS SUPPORT :

+Only support Windows for now

 How to build :

 1 : show this tutorial : https://youtu.be/XiMplRfuFJc (install QT , Configure Qt in path (Windows) and install CMAKE)